 Whole Faculty Professional Development

 Each school has it's own unique biography.
 If your faculty and administration have come to place where you all share a recognition that furthering the schools sudent support and care capacities are needed, we can work with you to build this process.

-Typically this online training is spread over three years.
-Kim works with the faculty and a smaller Student Support Group for a total of 12-15 hours per year.
+Typically this live online and video based training is spread over three years.
+Kim works with the faculty and a smaller Student Support Group for a total of 12 hours per year.